TTUNEPH2025/GN/docs/IGAN.md

 ### Medicaions approved recently by FDA for IgAN
   * Nefecon (TRF-Budesonide, 2021)
   * Sparsentan (2023)
-    1. Should avoid use with ACEi/ARB due to DEARA
+    1. Should avoid use with ACEi/ARB due class DEARA
     2. REMS: Requires Monthly liver testing for first 12month, then every 3 months thereafter
   * Iptocopan (2024)
   * Atrasentan (2025)